cpfaff/rbefdata_paper/paper/rbefdata.md

-There is a growing demand to effectively use and reuse available data which puts much pressure on the development of software solutions that help researchers not only to find but also to integrate heterogeneous small data into a wider context (cite xxx).
-The software combination `rbefdata`/`BEFdata` provides solutions to different parts of the data life cycle.
-On the `BEFdata` side it covers data storage, metadata support and social components that foster sharing data online in collaborations (cite Karin).
-On `rbefdata` side the combination offers easy access to data and metadata which helps to understand and use data stored on a `BEFdata` platform.
-Additionally it offers methods to simply push back datasets and attachments like plots and scripts to the `BEFdata` portal which is a stepping stone for reproducibility and data provenance.
+There is a growing demand to effectively use and reuse available data which puts much pressure on the development of software solutions that help researchers not only to find but also to reuse and integrate small and heterogeneous data into a wider context (cite xxx).
+The software combination `rbefdata` and `BEFdata` provides solutions to different aspects of the data life cycle.
+While the `BEFdata` side covers data storage, metadata support and a social component that fosters sharing data online (cite Karin), the `rbefdata` side offers easy access to the data and metadata as well as to upload functionality of the `BEFdata` platform.

+While well described data helps in understanding the datasets and on deciding upon the relevance and applicability in a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis (cite Karin and me? or xxx).
+It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
+This preparatory steps not only are time and labour intensive but also potentially error prone, especially as the complexity of the analyses increases.

 The tag based exploration of datasets helps to find datasets relevant for a certain analysis.
 The `tematres` vocabulary server integration further supports